How Israelis Probe Their Failings

 This is explained, in part, by a sense among Netanyahu and his partisans that a commission of inquiry would simply be a political witch hunt by other means.
 As they see it, the demand for a commission of inquiry is motivated not by good citizenship but by self-serving partisanship of those to his left.
 (Whether and how widely that sense is shared in the Israeli public is a question we will shortly examine.)

 Netanyahu and Hanegbi’s common opposition is also explained by another assessment they shared, along with most of the military and security establishment.
-On October 2, the very day Iran, according to the Wall Street Journal, green-lit the attack, Hanegbi opined, “Hamas is very, very restrained and understands the implications of further defiance.”
+On October 1, the day before Iran, according to the Wall Street Journal, green-lit the attack, Hanegbi opined, “Hamas is very, very restrained and understands the implications of further defiance.”
 Since the Netanyahu administration, as well as the Israeli bureaucracy writ large, had been invested in this idea that Hamas was deterred, basing its prewar accommodationist policy on it, the prospect of a commission of inquiry that would probe this failure is not one the government relishes.

 To understand the looming clash over the October 7 commission, then, it is necessary to understand Israel’s commissions of inquiry as an institution.
 With this objective in view, let us survey the history, function, and significance of an Israeli idiosyncrasy.